Information for Transfer Students

 What can I do at the community college prior to coming to Western?

 You cannot complete a degee at Western that contains all of the prerequisites for entry into an allied health or medical profession in a four year time period unless you have completed some of the prerequisites in your community college education.
-It is suggested that you complete as many of the following courses in your community college education as you can:
+It is suggested that you complete as many courses in your community college education as you can.
+For a list of those courses, please refer to the courses listed in the career appropriate advising guide.

 You definitely will not be able to complete all of these courses within your Associates degree and you will complete the remainder here at Western.
 However, if you can complete 20-25 of these credits at the community college, you will proceed through your major here at Western in a timely manner.